TheBlazingLlama/SatSolver/README.md

 	Input the file you would like to read from: __filename__

-If you would like to print out illuminated information, such as backtracks and the values computed, please input the filename followed by -l
+If you would like to print out illuminating information, such as backtracks and the values computed, please input the filename followed by -l

 	Input the file you would like to read from: __filename__ -l